lbryio/spec/index.md

 #### Design Notes

 The most contentious aspect of this design is the choice to resolve names without modifiers (sometimes called _vanity names_) to the claim with the highest effective amount.
+Before discussing the reasoning behind this decision, it should be noted that _only_ vanity URLs resolve this way.
+Permanent URLs that are short and memorable (e.g. `lbry://myclaimname#a`) exist and are available for the minimal cost of issuing a transaction.

-First, it is important to note the problems in existing name allocation designs.
+LBRY's resolution semantics stem from a dissatisfaction with existing name allocation designs.
 Most existing public name schemes are first-come, first-serve with a fixed price.
 This leads to several bad outcomes:

 1. Speculation and extortion.
 Entrepreneurs are incentivized to register common names even if they don't intend to use them, in hopes of selling them to the proper owner in the future for an exorbitant price.
 While speculation in general can have positive externalities (stable prices and price signals),  in this case it is pure value extraction.
 Speculation also harms the user experience, who will see the vast majority of URLs sitting unused (c.f.
 Namecoin).